7kayoh/commander-site/docs-src/docs/guides/dev/submit/README.md

 5. In most cases, please indicate your theme's style (Dark/Light) if your theme has more than one style
 6. Themes should be user-friendly, you can find resources/how-to's on making accessible & user-friendly themes in the web
 7. Avoid theme that contains copyrighted assets

-## Notes
-- Please note that the guidelines found in this document are subject to change.
-If you wish to be notified for changes, please **watch** this repository.
-- The guidelines here is not complete, if you happen to have suggestions for the guidelines, please create an issue in this repository.